RamziBenHassin/Edf_zu_wfdb_konverter/README.md

 # Edf_zu_wfdb_konverter

-This program has a main goal to convert edf file to wfdb (mit), based a command line Terminal
+This program has a main goal to convert edf file to wfdb (MIT), based a command line Terminal

 ## Setup
 Some required libraries should be installed previously